isomerpages/ogp-admiraltypri/_about-us/Principal’s Message/2025 Term 4 Message.md

 he urged us to embrace a “we first” attitude.
 At Admiralty Primary School, we believe strongly in laying the foundation and platforms for our students to grow such a mentality.
-In fact, the “T” in our School Values (G.R.I.T.) stands for Teamwork – a reminder that we achieve more when we work together and uplift those around us.
+In fact, the “T” in our School Values (G.R.I.T.) stands for <strong>Teamwork </strong>– a reminder that we achieve more when we work together and uplift those around us.
 Through platforms such as Admiralty’s Got Talent, National Day Observance Ceremony and Kalaithiran (just to name a few school events that concluded in Term 3), our Admirals have shown – and impressed us – time and again that they are capable of achieving great things through solid teamwork and a “we first” mentality.</p>
 <p>To further encourage the “we first” mindset, both in school and at home,
 I would like to propose a small but powerful shift in how we guide our children.
 When our Admirals ask what others (be it teachers, parents or